e-qualities/Spring-Cloud-Bus/README.md

 Spring Cloud Bus uses Spring Cloud Stream which provides an abstraction over a variety of common messaging infrastructure.
 Most notably Spring Cloud Stream supports RabbitMQ, Kafka, Amazon Kinesis, Solace PubSub+, Google PubSub and others.

-In this sample we use Solace PubSub+ as the broker middleware - simply it is less common to find a sample that shows its usage.
+In this sample we use Solace PubSub+ as the broker middleware - simply because it is less common to find a sample that shows its usage.
 However, the code shown here does not depend on Solace PubSub+ at all.
 In fact you can easily use the same sample with a RabbitMQ or Kafka instance.
 All you need to do is replace the Solace PubSub+ dependency in `pom.xml` for that of RabbitMQ or Kafka.